e-fever/qmljsify/README.md

 2. Handle library with only a single function

-3. --function name - Set the function name of library that only provide a single function
+3. --function name - Set the function name of the library that only provides a single function

 4. Break down the "convert" function into multiple steps.

-5. --retry-minify - Try minify for few more times unless it don't use any variable name with `as'
+5. --retry-minify - Try to minify for few more times unless it doesn't use any variable name with `as'